 There is a book covering the certification – Pivotal Certified Professional Spring Developer Exam: A Study Guide.
 Unfortunately, it is not published yet (as of October 2016), it is currently scheduled to be released on Feb 13, 2017.

 UPDATE: Certification can now be purchased separately for $200, you no longer need to purchase the 4 days training to receive the voucher.
 However, if you do so, you will still receive the free voucher.
 The voucher expiration period is no longer specifically stated in the study guide, but you should receive expiration date with your order.

 - The exam consists of 50 multiple choice questions (usually single correct answer, rarely multiple), where 38 (76%) must be answered correctly to pass.

-- It is computer based and the interface is easy no understand and navigate.
+- It is computer based and the interface is easy to understand and navigate.

 - It can be taken in a Pearson Vue certified test center.

-- There is 90 minutes to complete the test, which is more than enough – it can safely be completed in half the time even with reviewing the questions again.
+- There are 90 minutes to complete the test, which is more than enough – it can safely be completed in half the time even with reviewing the questions again.